SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

    The generated certificate has a validity of 3 years.
    The certificate files will be available in the root SORMAS directory, in the folder ``/sormas2sormas``.
 6. A CSV file containing the access data for this instance will also be generated in the folder ``/sormas2sormas``.
-   It will be named ``server-access-data.csv``.
+   It will be named ``{organization id}-server-access-data.csv``.
-   The file will contain on the first two columns of the first row the Common Name and the Organization, as provided when creating the certificate and the REST user password as the third column.<br/>
+   The file will contain on the organization identifier, organization name, host name and the REST user password.<br/>
 7. The generated ``.p12`` file should not be shared with third parties. <br/>
    The generated ``.crt`` file will be verified and shared with other SORMAS instances, from which this instance will be able to request data.
 Conversely, in order to enable other SORMAS instances to request data from this